 CERAMICS WORKSHOPAt the Davidson Ceramics Studio we encourage all skill levels to work in clay, a timeless and enjoyable medium.
 Hand building, "throwing" on the potters' wheel, glazing and firing are all done on site.
 The studio is equipped with potter's wheels, slab roller, extruder, glazes and electric and gas kilns.
 We use high temperature reduction fired glazes that are beautiful and safe for tableware or sculpture.
 Come down to the wonderful off-campus site, see what you can make, and learn more!
 The Studio is located across the Ledyard Bridge on the Norwich side of the river.
 No advance sign up is required for open studio, you may sign up on your first visit.

-WINTER 2016The Davidson Ceramics Studio opens for Winter term on Jan 4th at 1 pm.
+SPRING 2016The Davidson Ceramics Studio opens for Spring term on March 28th.

 Open to Dartmouth students with valid Dartmouth College ID identifying them as such.

 Studio Hours: (Students: no intro class needed to come use the studio, just bring your ID)

 Mon, Tue, Wed, Fri, Sat: 1 pm–5 pm

 - Students: $12 per term, payable by Dash or cash at the studio (located on the Norwich side of the river)

 - Material fees for beginners: $5 for first 4 pounds of clay, includes glazes and firing, (payable by Dash or cash at studio).